dyne/dnscrypt-proxy/README.markdown

 [DNSCrypt](http://dnscrypt.org)
 ===============================

-A tool for securing communications between a client and a DNS resolver.
+A protocol for securing communications between a client and a DNS resolver.

 Description
 -----------